-Think of a REIT as being very much like a mutual fund that potentially owns lots of different properties, and has managers that take care of them.
-It’s a way of getting into the real estate market without having to roll up your sleeves and get directly involved in a property.
+Think of a REIT as being very much like a mutual fund that potentially owns lots of different properties.
+Like mutual funds, it has managers that take care of them.
+It’s a way of getting into the real estate market without having to roll up your sleeves and getting directly involved in a property.

 On the other hand, think about your own home, or any rental properties you own or have owned previously.
-Things break and have to be repaired.
-Maintenance has to be handled.
+Things break and have to be repaired or replaced.
+Someone needs to handle maintenance.
 It can be a lot of work to manage an individual real estate property.
 And it’s a lot of work to manage several properties’ day-to-day needs.

-While it sounds like I’m directing you away from individual real estate property ownership, that is not the case at all.
-Both individually-owned properties and real estate investment trusts have their own advantages, and when your real estate investments are properly managed, they can create the benefits you desire.
+While it sounds like I’m directing you away from individual real estate property ownership, that is not the case.
+Both individually-owned properties and real estate investment trusts have their own advantages.
+When your real estate investments are properly managed, they can create the benefits you desire.

 So to help you explore REITs as a possible shift in your real estate involvement, or an addition to your portfolio, let’s look at them from the approach of ‘what is right for you.’

-REITs – being involved in the real estate market without having to actively manage a property – may work best for you if:
+A REIT lets you be involved in the real estate market without having to actively manage a property.
+This may work best for you if you:

-- You don’t wish to spend a lot of time and energy fielding calls from tenants about repairs needed to the property.
+- Don’t wish to spend a lot of time and energy fielding calls from tenants about repairs needed to the property.

-- You don’t wish to handle day-to-day scheduling of any repair work or other maintenance issues.
+- Don’t wish to handle day-to-day scheduling of any repair work or other maintenance issues.

-- You don’t wish to spend a lot of time and energy finding new tenants or handling rental schedules, payment, insurance and more.
+- Don’t wish to spend a lot of time and energy finding new tenants or handling rental schedules, payment, insurance and more.

-In contrast, you may prefer an individual real estate property ownership, if:
+In contrast, you may prefer an individual real estate property ownership, if you:

-- You enjoy the process of maintaining a property, and don’t mind getting calls from your tenants about what needs to be repaired.
+- Enjoy the process of maintaining a property.
+You are a handyman and don’t mind getting calls from your tenants about repairs.

-- You are actively involved in the trades, meaning that you personally can handle repairs and improvements, and also have contacts with reputable tradespeople who can undertake your property repairs and management, often at a discount.
+- Are actively part of the trades.
+This means you personally can handle repairs and improvements.
+Plus you have contacts with reputable tradespeople who can undertake your property repairs and management, often at a discount.

-- You have plenty of time to handle getting a real estate agent or rental company, putting the property on the market, showing the property, and marketing to keep your rental property booked throughout the rental season.
+- Have plenty of time to handle keeping the rental property booked throughout the rental season.
+This means getting a real estate agent or rental company, putting the property on the market, showing the property, and marketing its availability.

-- You have plenty of capital and can hire a property manager.
+- Have plenty of capital and can hire a property manager.

 If you favor the latter, here are some things to keep in mind about real estate investment trusts:

-- There are several different kinds of REITs to choose from – including Equity REITs and Mortgage REITs among others, offering regular income streams, diversification and long-term capital appreciation.
+- There are several different kinds of REITs to choose from.
+These include Equity REITs and Mortgage REITs among others, offering regular income streams, diversification and long-term capital appreciation.

 - REITs pay out dividends to shareholders, who then pay income taxes on those dividends.

-- REITs are located in every state, and internationally.
-So you can potentially invest in REITs in over 30 countries around the world – without having to actually go overseas to search for properties and endure the rigorous process of international real estate transactions.
+- REITs are located in every state and internationally.
+You can potentially invest in REITs in over 30 countries around the world without having to actually go overseas to search for properties and endure the rigorous process of international real estate transactions.

-- REITs are managed by a board of directors or trustees, and have a minimum of 100 shareholders.
+- A board of directors or trustees manage REITs and have a minimum of 100 shareholders.
 Some are stock exchange-listed REITs and some are private entities.
 Stock exchange-listed REITs operate under the same securities regulatory and financial reporting rules as other exchange-listed companies.